Columbia ISA

 2.)
 S-VHS - tapes can only be played by attaching the camcorder to your VCR or by using an S-VHS VCR, as they are not compatible with standard VCRs.
 The camcorder has a maximum recording time of 2 hours.
 The S stands for super, as the resolution jumps from the VHS standard of 250 lines to around 400 lines.

 3.)
-VHS-C - smaller version of VHS, camcorders are still available but fading in favor of digital models.
-This camcorder uses VHS tapes that are smaller than the standard VHS size, and can be played in your home VCR by putting it in an adaptor.
+VHS-C - smaller version of VHS, introduced in 1982 by Panasonic.
+This camcorder uses VHS tapes that are smaller than the standard VHS size, and can be played in your home VCR by putting it in a VHS-C adaptor.
 The maximum recording time is 90 minutes in EP mode, and the resolution is the same as regular size VHS tapes at 250 lines.

 Camcorder VHS-C format by Panasonic